14.2 The Constructor Page¶

 Matrix explicitly exports only two operations.
 The other operations are thus exports of MatrixCategory.
 In general, operations are usually not explicitly exported by a domain.
 Typically they are inherited from several different categories.
 Let’s find out from where the operations of Matrix come.

-3. Click on up button and then click on Object, then on Exports, where you see there are no exports.
+- Click on and then click on Object, then on Exports, where you see there are no exports.

-4. Click on up button repeatedly to return to the constructor page for Matrix.
+- Click on repeatedly to return to the constructor page for Matrix.

 Click on the Cross Reference button on the main constructor page for Matrix.
 This gives you a page having various cross reference information stored under the respective buttons.